b3n0y/ResolveDevDoc/docs/source/UI_elements_attrb.rst

 **Type:** bool

 ..  topic:: Description

-	This label attribute is used to
+	This attribute is used to set the Checked status to a Checkable button

-..  note:: Not yet tested
+..  code-block:: python

-    ui.Button({ 'ID': 'ok_btn',  'Checked': True })
+    ui.Button({ 'ID': 'ok_btn', 'Checkable': True, 'Checked': True })

 Icon